Twilight zone: the rise and rise of night work

 Night work has reached its highest level since records began.
 The latest Trades Union Congress (TUC) figures revealed that 3.25 million people in the UK work through the night—that’s more than one in nine of the British workforce and at least 100,000 more than five years ago.

 Despite its growing popularity, the negative impacts of night shifts are widely documented.
-A growing number of studies have established links between night shift work and an increased risk of developing type 2 diabetes, cardiovascular disease, breast cancer, depression and obesity among others.
+A growing number of studies have established links between night shift work and an increased risk of developing type 2 diabetes, cardiovascular disease, breast cancer, depression, and obesity among others.
 So who are our night shift workers?
 Do they enjoy those twilight hours at work while others sleep and how does it impact their lives?

-“I don’t eat sweets normally but I often take a bag in for night shifts, have more coffee, that kind of thing.” - Dr Helena Wickham
+“I don’t eat sweets normally but I often take a bag in for night shifts, have more coffee, that kind of thing.” - Dr. Helena Wickham

-Helena Wickham is an NHS doctor who works a set of three or four 13 hour night shifts every couple months as a trainee in adult medicine.
+Helena Wickham is an NHS doctor who works a set of three or four 13-hour night shifts every couple months as a trainee in adult medicine.
 She isn’t surprised by the link between night work and ill health.
-“There’s a lot of evidence that our bodies metabolise food better at different times of day,” she said.
+“There’s a lot of evidence that our bodies metabolize food better at different times of day,” she said.
 “I definitely eat more sugary food at night to keep myself awake.
 I don’t eat sweets normally but I often take a bag in for night shifts, have more coffee, that kind of thing.”

-The personal toll doesn’t stop there, according to Luis Preto, night manager at the Beaumont Hotel in Mayfair, London.
+The personal toll doesn’t stop there, according to Luis Preto, the night manager at the Beaumont Hotel in Mayfair, London.
 “The impacts on health are immense, from long periods focused on screens in underlit or overlit rooms to stress due to the lack of immediate support and the isolation that shift work brings,” he said.

-“Our bodies are designed to be sleeping at night, and there’s the impact on family life, caring for children and trying to form relationships.” - Shelly Asquith
+“Our bodies are designed to be sleeping at night, and there’s the impact on family life, caring for children, and trying to form relationships.” - Shelly Asquith

 Growing evidence confirms that shift work can lead to higher stress levels and poorer mental health.
 Preto feels the mental strain.
 “I have noticed a tendency to become less social.
 Recovery time in switching sleep patterns also adds a high-stress element,” he said.

-Shelly Asquith, health, safety and wellbeing officer at the TUC, has extensively studied the impact of night shifts.
+Shelly Asquith, health, safety, and wellbeing officer at the TUC, has extensively studied the impact of night shifts.
 Poor mental health is her main concern, which she partly puts down to fatigue and a disrupted work/life balance.
-“Our bodies are designed to be sleeping at night, and there’s the impact on family life, caring for children and trying to form relationships,” she said.
+“Our bodies are designed to be sleeping at night, and there’s the impact on family life, caring for children, and trying to form relationships,” she said.